rohe/openid_course/java_skeleton/doc/doc.md

 in the fragment part of the URL.
 This requires additional handling, e.g. using Javascript, see [Implementation Notes](http://openid.net/specs/openid-connect-core-1_0.html#FragmentNotes).

-After receiving the response back in the client, it can be parsed as described in the above section.
+After receiving the response back in the client, it can be parsed in the same way as when using Code flow.

 ## Token Request